Dr Katharine Earnshaw

 Lecturer in Classics and Ancient History

-My research centres around Latin hexameter poetry (in particular the authors Lucan, Lucretius and Virgil), and texts such as Seneca's Natural Questions, especially where they initiate a discourse with 'science', geography, and philosophy.
-I am interested in how we learn about the world with and through texts, and particularly enjoy topics which intersect with modern philosophy and physics.
+My research centres around Latin hexameter poetry (in particular the authors Virgil, Lucan, and Lucretius), and texts such as Seneca's Natural Questions, especially where they initiate a discourse with 'science', geography, and philosophy.
+In recent times I have worked mainly on didactic poetry and its reception, and especially Virgil's Georgics.

-Space and landscape: I am particularly interested in agricultural landscapes and practice, and in environmental approaches to literature.
-I have worked with local farmers and artists in Devon (see e.g. here), and have recently been awarded two grants as PI (working with John Wylie), both part of the 'Landscape Decisions: Towards a new framework for using land assets' call.
+Space and landscape: I am particularly interested in agricultural landscapes and practice, environmental ethics, and in environmental approaches to literature.
+I have worked with local farmers and artists in Devon (see e.g. here), and have been awarded two grants as PI (working with the Cultural Geographer John Wylie), both part of the 'Landscape Decisions: Towards a new framework for using land assets' call.
 Both grants utilise Virgil's Georgics and interrogate understandings of cultural value in relation to narrative, time, and agricultural ethics.
-Field\work is an AHRC SPF Research Network, and Field || guides is an AHRC SPF Follow-on project; both start in February 2020.
+Field\work is an AHRC SPF Research Network, and Field || guides is an AHRC SPF Follow-on project; both projects began in February 2020.

 Time and consciousness: including as experienced in death and in the imagination; in spatial understandings of time, and the concept of distance.

 Classical Reception: especially in British and American literature and art of the Long Eighteenth Century, and of the last quarter of the 18th and into the Romantic period in particular.
 I work or have published on the reception of Lucan, Lucretius and Virgil in authors such as Percy Bysshe Shelley and J. Hector St. John de Crèvecœur, and artists such as Henry Fuseli.
 I am also interested in different ways of thinking about reception beyond the chronologically linear, as explored in the grants mentioned above.
 I serve on the Editorial Board of Classical Receptions Journal (OUP).

-In general, I enjoy the close philological detail of traditional classical approaches (my PhD thesis was a commentary on a section of book IV of Lucan's Pharsalia), and I also enjoy opportunities that allow me to work and collaborate with those in other disciplines (e.g. Geography, History of Art, English, and the Cognitive Sciences) and beyond academia.
+In general, I enjoy the close philological detail of traditional classical approaches (my PhD thesis was a commentary on a section of book IV of Lucan's Pharsalia), and I also enjoy opportunities that allow me to work and collaborate with those in other disciplines (e.g. Geography, Physics, History of Art, English, and the Cognitive Sciences) and beyond academia.